-Leverkusen continued to have the upper hand in the center of the park, and the club was rewarded for its efforts after 23 minutes when Kiessling rose brilliantly to meet Donati's whipped cross and head his side into the lead.
+Leverkusen continued to have the upper hand in the centre of the park, and they were rewarded for their efforts after 23 minutes when Kiessling rose brilliantly to meet Donati's whipped cross and head his side into the lead.

-The in-form striker should have doubled his tally just before halftime, but could not keep his header down this time.
+The in-form striker should have doubled his tally just before half-time, but could he not keep his header down.

-Shakhtar was nearly level just a few seconds later when Alex Teixeira raced away from the defence before lashing his shot into the side-netting.
+Shakhtar were nearly level just a few seconds later when Alex Teixeira raced away from home defence before lashing his shot into the side-netting.

-Leverkusen continued to press, though, and it increased its lead after the break when captain Rolfes slotted home from the spot, after Kiessling had been brought down by Srna.
+Leverkusen continued to press, though, and they increased their lead six minutes after the break when captain Rolfes slotted home from the spot after Kiessling had been brought down by Srna.